Professor Jim Ryder

 - Location: Hillary Place

-I am a researcher and teacher on curriculum and education policy issues and Leader of the Centre for Curriculum, Pedagogy and Policy at the University of Leeds.
+I am a researcher and teacher on curriculum and education policy issues at the University of Leeds.
 I served as Member and then Secretary of the European Science Education Research Association (2011-17).
-I am on the Editorial Board of the journals: Science Education and International Journal of Science Education.
+I am a member of the Editorial Board of the journal International Journal of Science Education.
 I was Editor-in-Chief of the review journal Studies in Science Education (2008-17; joint with Phil Scott until 2011).
 Before becoming an academic I taught science/physics in secondary schools in the UK.
 I have a PhD in condensed matter physics from the University of Bristol.

 Selected research projects